-- Support these leaders in their advocacy and support for integrative efforts at their institutions.
+- Support these leaders in their advocacy for integrative efforts at their institutions.

-- Expand familiarity with the range of programs and orientations emerging at other medical centers, and of the clinical, educational, and research opportunities arising in this rapidly growing field.
+- Expand familiarity with the range of programs and orientations emerging at other medical centers, and report the clinical, educational, and research opportunities in this rapidly growing field.

-- Come to a larger understanding of the importance of this field and how the development of a scientific knowledge base, appropriate clinical expertise, and a complementary, integrative, mind/body perspective can positively influence the medicine of the future.
+- Come to a larger understanding of the importance of this field and how the development of a scientific knowledge base, appropriate clinical expertise, and a comprehensive, integrative, mind/body perspective can positively influence medicine of the future.